nextcloud/documentation/admin_manual/installation/installation_source.rst

 	Dav Off

-* Furthermore, you need to disable any server-configured authentication for owncloud, as it's internally using Basic authentication for its *DAV services.
+* Furthermore, you need to disable any server-configured authentication for ownCloud, as it's internally using Basic authentication for its *DAV services.
   If you have turned on authentication on a parent folder (via e.g. an "AuthType Basic" directive), you can turn off the authentication specifically for the ownCloud entry;